Women in Islamic history

 Aisha bint Abi Bakr

 d.
-58 AH / 678 CEMedinaScholar, transmitter, and early community figure
+58 AH / 678 CEMedinaScholar

 Aisha bint Abi Bakr: life, work, and legacy

-Aisha bint Abi Bakr Scholar, transmitter, and early community figure
+Aisha bint Abi Bakr Scholar

 Overview